fiveoceans-dev/pokernft/docs/dealing-and-betting.md

 - If all but one player folds at any point, that player wins the pot immediately and no further streets are dealt.
 - Short all-in raises that do not meet the current `minRaise` never reopen the betting; players who already acted may only call or fold.
 - Invalid actions (for example, trying to check when `betToCall > 0`) are rejected without advancing the turn timer.
+- When a player's `actionTimer` (typically around 15s) expires, they automatically check if `betToCall` is `0` or fold otherwise.
 - The server processes actions sequentially and ignores out-of-turn commands.
-- When a player disconnects during their turn, the action timer continues and results in an automatic fold or check when it expires.
+- When a player disconnects during their turn, a separate grace timer runs.
+When it elapses the player's remaining `timebankMs` is consumed before an automatic fold or check is applied.
+- After payouts the table waits `interRoundDelayMs` before the next hand begins.
 - In heads-up play the button posts the small blind, the opposing player posts the big blind, and acting order follows those positions.